How to Hire a Live Band for Your Event

 A band’s repertoire can make or break your event.
 Ask for their setlist to ensure it aligns with your vision.
 Some bands are flexible and may take song requests or even learn specific songs for your event.

-Pro Tip - If you are the type that wants to maintain a high-level of customization, ensure that your band will work with you and respect your hands-on approach BEFORE booking.
+Pro Tip - If you want to be more hands-on with the planning process, ensure that your band will allow and respect this approach BEFORE booking.
 Not all bands are created equal.
-Some groups have a set list of songs they stick to, while others can be more flexible and design each performance around the specific event and clients’ music and style preferences.
+Some groups have a narrow set list of songs they stick to, while others can be more flexible and design each performance around your event and music preferences.

 7. Review Contracts Carefully